Wondermondo 🢖 Lists and articles 🢖 Top 10 Hawaiian waterfalls

 Thanks to these factors – tall mountains with very steep and hard cliffs and rainy climate – Hawaiian islands have many waterfalls.
-In fact the word "many" here is not exactly in place: there are few places in the world with THAT many waterfalls as Hawaiian islands.
+In fact, the word "many" here is not exactly in place: there are few places in the world with THAT many waterfalls as Hawaiian islands.

-Number of Hawaiian waterfalls fluctuates throughout the year and even in a few days time.
-During the summer many (even – most) waterfalls become dry but after heavy rain in some islands one can count thousands of waterfalls.
+Number of Hawaiian waterfalls fluctuates throughout the year and even in a few day’s time.
+During the summer many (even – most) waterfalls become dry but after heavy rain in some islands, one can count thousands of waterfalls.
 No one can say how many waterfalls exist here and even – which are waterfalls and which – just short-timed streams.

 How does look a Hawaiian waterfall?

 - Tall and very tall!
-Hawaiian islands have very tall cliffs – in several locations these cliffs are even more than one kilometer tall.
+Hawaiian islands have very tall cliffs – in several locations, these cliffs are even more than one kilometer tall.
 Several waterfalls here are more than 500 m tall and some – for example Olo’upena Falls – are up to 900 m tall and thus belong to the tallest in the world!
-Of course, not all waterfalls here are tall – most are very low and often it is also hard to tell whether the countless cascades on river should be counted as a single waterfall with several cascades or several separate falls.
+Of course, not all waterfalls here are tall – most are very low and often it is also hard to tell whether the countless cascades on the river should be counted as a single waterfall with several cascades or several separate falls.